oxen-io/session-file-server-old/README.md

 We're talking about implementing a JSON data source that will provide a directory of all the available AltAPI servers.
 This will be for the 3rd party app devs that really want a really nice UI for selecting an AltAPI server.

+# Possible network configurations
+##ADNFuture
+We will be creating a new spoke from App.net.
+Other people that want to run servers can spoke off our hub implementation.
+This allows app.net to go down and for us to keep the network going.
+We may introduce a peer to peer mode under our hub to help distribute load as well.

+App.net => ADNFuture => Multiple providers

+##Local cache
+You can run your own local cache to speed up your app.net network interactions:

+ADNFuture => Your local cache

+##Standalone
+Start your own social network using this software as the main hub and base.
+You can allow or deny other spokes from connecting to your hub.

+Your Hub => Possible spokes

 # Requirements

 * Node.js 0.8.xx+